-The radio buttons "Composition" and "Output" toggle the layer between Pandoras Box' two render passes.
-Per default, the layer is included in the composition pass - it will be part of the so called render target and then be send through the entire output pass.
-It will be affected by its settings e.g. warp object, keystone or softedge etc. If the layer is only part of the output pass, it will not be seen by the camera as it is sent directly to the according output.
+If you change the default behavior, e.g. uncheck the Camera option(s) and check the Output option(s), the layer is only part of the output pass.
+It will not be seen by the Camera as it is sent directly to the according Output.
 In return it will not be affected by all the output settings and can be placed outside the warped / softedged area.
 This is especially interesting when working with multi-softedged projection(s) and blacklevel compensation is needed.
 Find more information in the topic Video Processing Pipeline.

-The check boxes "Output..." depend on the number of cameras / outputs.
-A Dual Server has two cameras, for example, and you may decide whether a layer should be only rendered by one of them.
+The check boxes depend on the number of Cameras / Outputs.
+A Dual Server has two Cameras, for example, and you may decide whether a layer should be only rendered by one of them.
 A possible application is working with different outputs for a key & fill scenario.

 Examples for different aspect ratios:

 Figure A: this is the original media file.